plone/training/plone_training_config/instructions.rst

 For more information or in case of problems see the `official installation instructions <https://docs.plone.org/manage/installing/installation.html>`_.

-Set up Plone for the training like this if you use your own OS (Linux or Mac):
+Set up Plone for the training like this if you use your own OS (Linux or macOS):

 .. code-block:: console